gocd/docker-gocd-agent-ubuntu-16.04/README.md

 ## Mounting volumes

 The GoCD agent will store all configuration, logs and perform builds in `/godata`.
-If you'd like to provide secure credentials like SSH private keys among other things, you can mount `/home/go`
+If you'd like to provide secure credentials like SSH private keys among other things, you can mount `/home/go`.

 ```
 docker run -v /path/to/godata:/godata -v /path/to/home-dir:/home/go gocd/gocd-agent-ubuntu-16.04:v17.3.0
 ```

+> **Note:** Ensure that `/path/to/home-dir` and `/path/to/godata` is accessible by the `go` user in container (`go` user - uid 1000).

 ## Tweaking JVM options (memory, heap etc)